sambilbow/sambilbow/README.md

 <h3 align="center">An Experimental Musician and Researcher from (undefined)</h3>

-- 🎓 I’m currently a doctoral researcher at [The University of Sussex](https://profiles.sussex.ac.uk/p376006-sam-bilbow)
+- 🎓 I’m currently a postdoctoral researcher at [The University of Sussex](https://profiles.sussex.ac.uk/p376006-sam-bilbow)
 - 📐 I’m currently interested in learning **C++ and 3D Geometry**
 - 💬 Ask me about **Augmented Reality, Music Technology**
 - 📫 How to reach me **s.bilbow@sussex.ac.uk**